twanh/note-system/README.md

 ## Usage and Features

 Notesystem is build to firstly convert and secondly find and fix errors in markdown files.
+It also allows you to search your notes for keywords, tags and topics.

 The currently supported errors are:
 | Error Name        | Short Description                                                                     | Checked | Auto fixable |